How these 4 Brands Nailed Emoji Marketing And What You Can Learn From Them.

 These little drawings have an emotional connect with users across the globe and are also used billions of times per day.
 They are this phenomenon that soon got attention from brands.
 And marketing ideas were soon to conceptualise.

 Brands that have a younger audience are seen to be more engaging with the concept of Emoji marketing.
+Emoji marketing is one of the most powerful forms of Conversation Media Marketing.
 The reason is to become a part of conversations that their users have.

 Brands that did Emoji Marketing Right